ryanmark/vizbuilder/README.md

 #### Asset hashing

 Viz Builder automatically adds sha1 crypto hashes to the filenames of certain asset files when building out a site.
-Any files copied from the `prebuild` directory will get these hashes.
+Any files from the `prebuild` directory will get these hashes.
 You can have these crypto hashes added to any page with the `digest` option:

 ```ruby
 app = VizBuilder.new do